imateusilva/heimdall-js/README.md

 ```

 #### Unsubscribe observers
-If you want to unsubscribe a single observer, you'll need to name him, but, you can run the `ubsubscribeAll` method to remove all observers (named or not).
+If you want to unsubscribe a single observer you'll need to name him, but, you can run the `ubsubscribeAll` method to remove all observers (named or not).

 ```javascript
 import Heimdall from 'heimdall-js';